Redwood Shores: Geography

 Redwood Shores is located roughly halfway between San Francisco and San Jose, and is bordered by Belmont and San Carlos to the southwest.
 Foster City lies to the northwest and Bair Island to the southeast; both are separated from Redwood Shores by sloughs.
 To the northeast is San Francisco Bay.

 Climate

 Economy

 Major technology companies maintain headquarters in Redwood Shores, among them Imperva and Electronic Arts.
-The community also includes a branch of Ernst & Young and the headquarters of Relayware.
+The community also includes a branch of Ernst & Young, the West Coast office of Weil, Gotshal & Manges, and the headquarters of Relayware.
 For many years, Redwood Shores was the global headquarters of Oracle Corporation, until in December 2020 it announced its relocation to Austin, Texas.

 Infrastructure

 The Redwood Shores Branch of the Redwood City Public Library serves the community.
 To the south Redwood Shores is bordered by the San Carlos Airport.

 Redwood Shores is the setting for college rowing races, including competitions among Pac-12 Conference universities.

 Education

 The community of Redwood Shores is served by the Belmont – Redwood Shores School District, which maintains the two schools located in Redwood Shores and five more schools in Belmont.